gitluin/sara/README.md

 Recent Statii
 ------
+ * v0.9.7.3	- Floats are always on top.
+Not sure if it's the most efficient way (just call raisefloats), but it works and as long as you don't have 8 bajillion windows you should be okay.
  * v0.9.7.2	- Bug fixes.
 TODOs slowly being knocked out.
  * v0.9.7.1	- Transient popup windows (Libreoffice, Firefox download, etc.) float like they ought to, instead of being tiled.
 This solved the Krita bug too.
 Yay!
  * v0.9.7	- Implemented rules!
 Just need to test that sending to a monitor works correctly. focusmon bug fixed.